St. Louis Jesuits: History

 Their second recording Earthen Vessels sold over one million albums, and resulted in hymnals such as Glory and Praise.

 In 1980, all five members moved to Seattle, where they continued to study and compose new music.
 Tim Manion left the group in 1984 to pursue other interests but later released a solo collection, There is a River.
 After their fifth album, The Steadfast Love, was recorded in 1985, the members began to release solo collections, as their vocations and interests took them to different parts of the world.
 Dan Schutte left the Jesuit order in 1986, but like the others, he continued to compose and publish solo collections of music.

 In 2000, Dufford, Foley, O'Connor, and Schutte made an appearance at the National Association of Pastoral Musicians.
 Thereafter, they wrote and recorded a collection of new music to celebrate the thirtieth anniversary of their collaboration.
 This recording entitled Morning Light was released in 2005 along with an anniversary coffee table book titled The St. Louis Jesuits: Thirty Years (Oregon Catholic Press, 2006).
 Tim Manion sang on the anniversary collection.

 In November 2018, Dufford, Foley, Manion, and O’Connor appeared at St. Louis University’s “Happy 200th Birthday to SLU” Concert.
 They shared the stage with SLU’s St. Francis Xavier College Church Choir, the St. Louis University Master Singers, and the St. Louis Symphony Orchestra.

 On September 29, 2019, the five members gathered in St. Louis, where it all began, for "Coming Home - A Final Celebration," a concert of gratitude at Powell Hall.

 Later life

 After their capstone concert event, "Coming Home - A Final Celebration" in St. Louis in 2019, the group took their final bow of gratitude.
 All five members returned to St Louis University to receive 2021 honorary degrees for their legacy contributions to liturgical music and were awarded Doctor of Music, Honoris Causa, St Louis University.

 Bob Dufford is Retreat Center Chaplain at Creighton University.
 John Foley, now retired, was the founding director of the Stroble Center for Liturgy at Saint Louis University.
 Tim Manion resides in the Seattle area.
 Roc O'Connor is a minister at Bellarmine Jesuit Retreat House, Barrington, IL.
 Dan Schutte, is composer-in-residence at the University of San Francisco.
-He continues as a prolific composer, an author and in demand presenter.
+He continues as a composer, an author and in demand presenter.